Leveraging the Peak-End Rule: Become a Seller That Leaves a Lasting Impression | Braintrust

 Winning in modern sales isn't just about delivering information.
 It's about designing experiences that match how the brain forms memories and makes decisions.

-The Peak–End Rule is a powerful, science-backed tool.
-When you intentionally craft conversations with a memorable high point and a strong closing moment, it becomes common for you to increase trust, improve recall, and accelerate decisions.
+The Peak-End Rule is a powerful, science-backed tool.
+When you intentionally craft conversations with a memorable high point and a strong closing moment, you create the conditions to increase trust, improve recall, and accelerate decisions.